 The advice above should make it so much easier to make scones that are soft and tasty.
 These pastries are meant to be light and fluffy when things turn out properly.

 Just do your best to avoid the common mistakes that people make.
-Try not to work the dough too much because this will often make scones turn out way tougher than normal.
+Try not to work the dough too much because this will often make them turn out way tougher than normal.

 Use cold ingredients and remember to chill the dough before you bake the scones.
 It’ll ensure that the butter doesn’t melt too fast.